 not going to be a mass market price).

-Some pictures of another version of the machine, including some LED effects and a regular one with a boxing glove.
+Some pictures of other versions of the machine, including some LED effects and a regular one with a boxing glove.

 Controlling the slider

 The printer uses a regular DC Motor with belt and an optical incremental encoder to control the slider position.

 Since the controlling stuff of the printer was completely integrated, I had to build my own

 one.
 Fortunately, I could find a datasheet for the encoder (Agilent AEDS 9621P).

 These detector units are directly TTL compatible, you just need the supply